What do I need to give up for a $1,000 iPhone X?

 Apple's new iPhone X is the most advanced phone the company has ever built, but it's also the most expensive.

-Starting at $1,000, £1,000 or AU$1,579 for the basic version, this freshly designed iPhone that's packed with all kinds of new technology is not meant for the average consumer.
+Starting at $1,000, £1,000 or AU$1,579 for the basic version, this freshly designed iPhone that's packed with all kinds of new technology isn't meant for the average consumer.
 It's an exclusive product meant for a certain kind of customer.
 But is it really worth it?

 In this edition of Ask Maggie, I offer my thoughts.